ADHD and Autism Assessment

 Bec has particular experience with complex and intersecting presentations, including the intersection of gender diversity, trauma, ADHD, and autism.
 She frequently works with adults seeking a later-in-life diagnosis — people who have often been missed, misdiagnosed, or dismissed in traditional assessment contexts.

 Assessments are thorough, neurodivergence-affirming, and tailored to individual presentation.
 Each assessment draws on recognised semi-structured diagnostic instruments — including the DIVA-5 and the Autism Clinical Interview for Adults (ACIA) — and is conducted in accordance with DSM-5 criteria.
-All assessments include a comprehensive developmental history, a collateral informant interview (where available), standardised psychological questionnaires completed prior to the assessment, interpretation of results, a feedback session, and a comprehensive written diagnostic report (6–8 pages), provided following the feedback session once finalised.
-Where required, an NDIS-tailored diagnostic report is available as an upgrade in place of the standard report.

 Assessment Types